sairaj2264/news-man/README.md

 Real-Time News Fetching: Integrates with the Tavily Search API to find and scrape the latest articles from across the web.

-Category Management: Users can dynamically add new topics, triggering the AI pipeline to fetch and process news for that category.
+Category Management: Users can dynamically add new topics, triggering the AI pipeline to fetch and process news for that category..

 Intelligent Caching: A 30-minute caching mechanism prevents redundant API calls for the same topic, saving resources and costs.